Quantum field theory for spin operator of the photon: Gauge-invariant angular momentum observables

 Thus, $\partial^{\mu}A_{\mu}$ can not be a zero operator.
 This problem has been solved by Gupta and Bleuler independently~\cite{gupta1950theory,bleuler1950new}, by enforcing the following constraint for all physical state $|\Phi\rangle$

 where $A_{\mu}^{(+)}$ and $A_{\mu}^{(-)}$ are the positive and negative frequency parts of $A_{\mu}$, respectively.
-The summation of the positive and negative frequency parts gives
+The summation of the positive and negative frequency parts recovers the classical Lorenz-gauge condition,

 Thus, the Gupta-Bleuler condition is the quantum version of the Lorenz gauge condition.
-By adding a charge term, Bleuler generalized the upper constraint to the case when the EM field is coupled to a charge.
+Bleuler has also generalized the upper constraint to the case when the EM field is coupled to a charge.
 However, as shown in the Chap.
 V of~\cite{cohen1997photons}, a more straightforward way is to calculate the Heisenberg equation for $A_0^{(+)}$ after performing the plane-wave expansion of $A_{\mu}$.

 The full Hamiltonian describing the interaction of Dirac-Maxwell fields in the Lorenz gauge is given by~\cite{cohen1997photons}

 with the Dirac Hamiltonian

 the transverse, longitudinal, and scalar modes of the Maxwell field